How To Create And Organize Media Lists

 Unsubscribe

 List management is extremely important as it can determine in part the efficacy of your outreach campaigns.
-Learn more about what happened when contacts unsubscribe from your lists and Meltwater's database via this dedicated article here.
+Learn more about what happens when journalists unsubscribe from your lists and Meltwater's database via this dedicated article here.

 One way to improve your strategy is to identify and replace journalists who have unsubscribed from your releases.

-If journalists unsubscribe from your releases, their contact card will display Unsubscribed within your media lists.
-This badge appears on journalists who have requested not to receive email from your specific account.
-Occasionally, we unfortunately experience journalists who opt-out of our database.
+If journalists unsubscribe from your releases, their contact card will display ‘Unsubscribed’ within your media lists.
+This badge appears on journalists who have requested not to receive email from you.
+Occasionally, we experience journalists who opt-out of our database.
 We are required to remove these journalists completely, which means they will no longer be visible within media lists or search.

 What to look out for if you have a high unsubscribed or opt-out rate: